-At the skhods-rallies summoned by order of the government's commissary, the peasants flung the Provisional Government-inspired propagandists off the rostrums and manhandled them for their odious speechifying hypocritically peppered with revolutionary phrases designed solely to distract the peasants from their true goal: the reconquest of the land, their age-old entitlement.
+At the skhods-rallies summoned by order of the government's commissary, the peasants flung the Provisional Governmentinspired propagandists off the rostrums and manhandled them for their odious speechifying hypocritically peppered with revolutionary phrases designed solely to distract the peasants from their true goal: the reconquest of the land, their age-old entitlement.

 Here and there peasants who had been misled scraped together their last kopecks to pay their rents to the ravenous landlords who enjoyed the backing of the Church, the State and its hireling government.
 But even those who had been tricked never lost hope of overwhelming their enemies.
-They lent an even more attentive ear to the appeal of the group of anarchist-communist peasants and from their Union which exhorted them: 'not to yield and to make strenuous efforts to prepare themselves for a more bitter struggle.'
+They lent an even more attentive ear to the appeal of the group of anarchist-communist peasants and from their Union which I exchanged a few words with the leaders of the Revolutionary Committee.
+Then the detachment struck up the anthem of the Revolution and the train moved off.
+'Your presence there, comrade Makhno, is crucial to say the least.
+Furthermore, you already know, I believe, that, in accordance with a project of the party's leadership, we intend to split the Aleksandrovsk district into two administrative units, and it is proposed that one of these be placed under your leadership in Gulyai-Polye, comrade Makhno!'